-Based on my experience travelling India and based on the 2 week India itinerary I put together for the group tour to India that I’m running in 2020, here is how I recommend you spend your 2 week holiday in North India especially if it’s your first trip to India!
+Based on my experience travelling India and based on the 2 week India tour itinerary I put together for the group tour to India that I’m running in 2020, in this India travel blog is how I recommend you spend your 2 week holiday in North India especially if it’s your first trip to India!

 Day 1 – Arrive in Delhi

 Fly into New Delhi Aiport.
+Get a sim card.
 Don’t pressure yourself to do too much today if it’s been a long day.
 Going for Dinner in Delhi and trying authentic Indian Food for the first time is a big enough activity for your first day in India!